LAW AND ARCHITECTURAL ORDER

 As it turned out, Peabody & Brown decided to renovate One Boston Place and then five years later moved into new space in 101 Federal Street, taking much of their furniture with them.
 As there was a relatively short time frame between these two projects, they shared similarities in program and in much of the design thinking associated with the design response.

 In each location the firm leased three contiguous floors of approximately 20,000 square feet each to accommodate approximately 75 lawyers and a total staff of approximately 195 people.
 One of the unique characteristics of the designs was the decision to have three identical reception/lobbies, thereby allowing a visitor to arrive on the particular floor of their counsel without having to traverse a main reception floor, which might not be the ultimate floor destination.
-In this arrangement each lawyer felt as important as the next because each attorney was on the “main” floor!
+In this arrangement each lawyer felt as important as the next because each New York construction accident attorney was on the “main” floor!
 In each project, a carefully detailed open lobby stair connected the three floors, making pedestrian movement convenient within the company while visually energizing the interior environment with the activity of people.

 101 Federal Street lobby and connecting stair.